Ja Lama: Mongolia's struggle for independence

 The Manchu soldiers made an attempt to flee west and evacuate Khovd but they were massacred by the Mongols after being caught.
-After the capture of Khovd, Ja Lama and his troops inflicted savage reprisals against the Manchu soldiers taken prisoner and the civilian Han Chinese merchants.
-His acts of cruelty included slaughtering most Chinese prisoners.

-Ja Lama was extremely cruel to Kazakh prisoners as well.
-A Kazakh chief was skinned to make a religious implement by Ja Lama, who also cut the chief's heart was out of his chest.
-Another Kazakh was also skinned.
-A White Guard soldier's heart was eaten by the Mongol Choijon Lama.
-Mongol banner bloods were sprinkled with blood from the hearts of Russian White Guards and some unlucky Chinese, according to A. V. Burdukov.
-The Kazakh chief who was skinned alive was named Khaisan.
-His skin along with that of another man were found by Cossacks in his ger in Muunjaviin Ulaan on 8 February 1914 under Captain Bulatov.

 Orientalist Owen Lattimore described as "a strange, romantic and sometimes savage figure" the Mongol Sandagdorjiyn Magsarjav (1877-1927).
 Magsarjav had served under anti-communist Russian General Roman von Ungern-Sternberg, known as "the Bloody Baron" for his brutal treatment of his enemies.
 In Uriankhai, captured Kazakh bandits had their hearts cut out and were sacrificed by Magsarjav.
-It was rumored that he tore out the hearts of prisoners with his left hand and placed them in skull bowls, together with bits of the brain and entrails, as offerings to the Tibetan terror gods.
+It was rumored that he tore out the hearts of prisoners with his left hand and placed them in skull bowls, together with bits of the brain and entrails, as offerings to wrathful Buddhist deities.
 He then allegedly hung the peeled skins of his Kazakh enemies on the walls of his yurt.